AppFair/appfair.github.io/index.md

 The "App Fair" is the reference implementation of a fair-ground, using a model of non-commercial open-source projects for developers and mandating source transparency and the explicit disclosure of security entitlements.
 Alternative fair-ground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
-Many of the App Fair's policies are simply flags that can be set on the [fairtool](#fairtool) `fair validate` action that is run during the `integrate` stage.
+Many of the App Fair's policies are simply flags that can be set on the [fairtool](#fairtool) `fair validate` action that is run during the validation stage.
 The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://github.com/fair-ground/Fair) library, which you can customize to handle your own implementation's policies, restrictions, and commerce needs.

 ## Can I run a fair-ground on a self-hosted runner?